HoRaMusic/RadioMusic-MultiDrums/README.md

 and 6 Linn drum sounds (samples).

-The three "analog sounds" (kick snare and hi hat) are based on modeling and don't use samples, this give closer to real analog drums and hallow to offer typical settable parameters of analog drums.
+The three "analog sounds" (kick snare and hi hat) are based on modeling and don't use samples, this give closer to real analog drums and hallow to offer typical settable parameters of analog drums (most of these are CV controlable).

 The 6 linndrum sounds are based on 16bit 44100hz wav files : Kick, Snare, Clap, Closed hi-hat, open hi-hat, crash cymbale.
+(The module can play 2 samples simultaneously and the sample selection is CV controlable).

 MAIN CONTROLS: